 - 1/2 cup natural peanut butter (creamy, salted is best, but most any kind will do)*

-- If making bars, slice into 8-10 bars and store in the fridge or freezer to keep fresh.
+If making bars, slice into 8-10 bars (amount as original recipe is written // adjust if altering batch size) and store in the fridge or freezer to keep fresh.
 They can be a little flimsy at room temp, so be gentle with how you stack them.

 *Adapted from my No Bake Cookie Bars